JKupzig/ModelExperiment/README.md

 The file contains <u>characteristics of the basins</u>.
 The following characteristics are given:
 - grdc_ids: GRDC id of the basin (GRDC, 2020)
-- basin_size: Area of basin in model grid (km$^{2}$)
+- basin_size: Area of basin in model grid [km$^{2}$]
-- aridity: Aridity Index using information from Zomer & Trabucco (2022) (-)
+- aridity: Aridity Index using information from Zomer & Trabucco (2022) [-]
-- mean_precipitation_as_snow: Average amount of precipitation fallen below 0°C between 1979-1994 (%)
+- mean_precipitation_as_snow: Average amount of precipitation fallen below 0°C between 1979-1994 [%]
-- localWetlands: With local wetland covered area in basin (%)
+- localWetlands: With local wetland covered area in basin [%]
+- globalLakes:  With global lakes covered area in basin [%]
-- mean_temperature: Mean temperature in the period 1979-1994 (°C)
+- mean_temperature: Mean temperature in the period 1979-1994 [°C]
-- sum_precipitation: Annual precipitation in the period 1979-1994 (mm)
+- sum_precipitation: Annual precipitation in the period 1979-1994 [mm]

 **_overview_map.shp:_**

-This is a shape-file which can be loaded by using an GIS, e.g. QGIS.
+This is a shape-file which can be loaded by using a GIS, e.g. QGIS.
 It contains the <u>basin area</u> of all simulated basins, distinguishing between behavioural (defined with "1") and additional basins (defined with "2").

+**_calibration_result.shp:_**

+This is a shape-file which can be loaded by using a GIS, e.g. QGIS.
+It contains the <u>KGE value</u> for the calibration period of all simulated basins and for all simulated model setups, namely 12.

+**_basin_sets.shp_**:
+This is a shape-file which can be loaded by using a GIS, e.g. QGIS.
+It contains the <u>indication of which basin set this basin belongs to</u>.
+In particular:
+- 0 &#8594; river
+- 1 &#8594; reservoir+river
+- 2 &#8594; snow+river
+- 3 &#8594; snow+reservoir+river

+**_basins.rds:_**
+Is the flattened matrix of grid cells indicating which grid cell belongs to which basin.

+**_res_types.rds:_**
+Is the flattened matrix of grid cells indicating which grid cell has which reservoir type.
+In particular:
+- 0 &#8594; no reservoir
+- 1 &#8594; irrigation reservoir
+- 2-7: &#8594; non-irrigation reservoir

 **_reservoir_data.csv:_**

 Ths file contains information for all <u>373 simulated reservoirs</u> in the basin set.
 In detail, the following information is given:
 - grdc-id:  GRDC id of the basin where the reservoir is located(GRDC, 2020)
-- basin-set: Whether the basin is behavioural or additional
+- basin-set: Whether the basin is behavioural or non-behavioural
 - reservoir: Whether the reservoir is irrigation or non-irrigation
 - capacity_km3: The storage capacity of the reservoir (km$^{3}$)
 - surface area_km2: The surface area$^{1}$ of the reservoir (km$^{2}$)
 - mean depth_m: The mean depth of the reservoir calculated with `capacity / surface_area` (m)
 - mean inflow_km3d: The mean inflow to the reservoir, which can be used to define whether the storage capacity is comparable low or high.

-$^{1}$_Note that this information is used as integer in WaterGAP3, there for small reservoirs with a surface area < 1km$^{2}$ a zero is written and wihtin the simulation the vertical water balance of the reservoir is neglected._
+$^{1}$_Note that this information is used as integer in WaterGAP3, therefore, for small reservoirs with a surface area < 1km$^{2}$ a zero is written and within the simulation the vertical water balance of the reservoir is neglected._

 ## Information of code
 The uploaded code is in the src-folder.
 Helper functions are placed in the src/helper-folder.
-The naming of the files is in line with the shown figures in Kupzig & Flörke (2025).
+The naming of the files is in line with the shown figures in Kupzig & Flörke (2025). **To create all figures used in the manuscript, create_figures.bat is provided.**

  ## References
  Addor, N., Nearing, G., Prieto, C., Newman, A. J., Le Vine, N., & Clark, M. P. (2018).
 A Ranking of Hydrological Signatures Based on Their Predictability in Space.
 Water Resources Research, 54(11), 8792–8812. https://doi.org/10.1029/2018WR022606